 $150 cleaning fee

-For 100% refund, cancellation must be made 30 full days prior to arrival date.
+For 100% refund of rental fee, cancellation must be made 30 full days prior to arrival date.

 For 50% refund, cancellation must be made 7 to 29 days before arrival date.